B.A., University of Virginia

 Theories of Conflict Resolution – Nonviolent Action

-Dr. Reuwer has been studying, teaching, and practicing alternatives to violence for over 30 years.
+Dr. Reuwer has been studying, teaching, and practicing alternatives to violence for almost 40 years.
 He has lectured at Radford University, Virginia Tech, Champlain College, and the US Army’s War College in Carlisle, PA, as well as lead communication and conflict workshops in numerous churches and public venues.
+He was the 2018 Elizabethtown College Peace Fellow.

-As an emergency physician for 30 years treating patients for injuries they inflicted on one another and themselves, he developed a keen desire to understand why violence is so prevalent and what can be done to mitigate it.
-His journey lead him to focus on the work of King, Gandhi, and Sharp as examples of engaging political enemies, and the work of Marshall Rosenberg on language as a major determinate of how interpersonal conflict is managed.
+As an emergency physician for 28 years treating patients for injuries they inflicted on one another and themselves, he developed a keen desire to understand why violence is so prevalent and what might be done to mitigate it.
+His journey lead him to focus on the work of M.L.
+King, Jr., M. Gandhi, and Gene Sharp on engaging potentially violent enemies, and the work of Marshall Rosenberg on language as a major determinate of how intrapersonal and interpersonal conflict is managed.

 His experience includes actively challenging violence in conflict zones while deployed with Christian Peacemaker Teams in Colombia, Haiti, Palestine, and Washington, DC.
-He has adapted the principles of nonviolent communication to the promotion of physical and mental wellness, helping people find hope and growth in conflict, even within themselves.
-He recently completed a sabbatical in Harrisburg, PA partnering with residents to challenge the culture of street violence in the inner city, and continues to serve on the Cure Violence Harrisburg task force, whose mission is to implement a public health intervention to complement standard law enforcement.
+In 2015-16 he completed a 14 month sabbatical in Harrisburg, PA partnering with residents to challenge the culture of street violence in the inner city, employing a model called Cure Violence, whose mission is to implement a public health intervention to complement standard law enforcement.
+In 2019 he deployed for four months in South Sudan with the Nonviolent Peaceforce, whose mission is to model and provide professional training for civilians to provide protection to other civilians in areas of violent conflict.